 Grimco is committed to meeting the communication needs of people with disabilities.
 We will consult with people with disabilities to determine their information and communication needs.

-Grimco will take the following steps to make all new websites and content on those sites conform with WCAG 2.0, Level A by January 1, 2014.
+Grimco will take steps to make websites and content on those sites conform with WCAG 2.0, Level A by June 1, 2021.

 Grimco will take the following steps to ensure existing feedback processes are accessible to people with disabilities upon request by January 1, 2015.